DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 Fly fishing Valley Creek in Pennsylvania

 Valley Creek starts in East Whitland and flows into the Schuylkill River.
 It is about 10.8 miles long and flows through an area known as the Great Valley.
-On average, the Creek measures 15 to 20 feet in length, with some gorgeous pools, runs, and riffles.
-The stream provides good hiding places for trout, with undercut banks and logs giving brown trout plenty of protection.
-It is fed by a smaller tributary, Little Valley Creek, which also possesses a great population of brown trout.
+On average, the Creek measures 15 to 20 feet in width and has gorgeous pools, runs, and riffles.

 Valley Creek Map and Fishing Access Sites